LibreCat/Catmandu/examples/solr/README.txt

 # We use the UGent Biblio as an example which provides a specialized importer
 #

-catmandu import -v -I Luur -s file=data/biblio.db http://biblio.ugent.be/oai/
+catmandu import -v -I Luur -s file=data/biblio.db -i http://biblio.ugent.be/oai/

 # You can type Ctr-c to import only a handful of documents as example